google/osv-scanner/docs/usage.md

 osv-scanner --lockfile ':/path/to/my:projects/package-lock.json'
 ```

+OSV-Scanner also supports submoduled and vendored [C/C++ dependencies](#cc-scanning).
+There is no need to specify a lockfile, OSV-Scanner will automatically find them and return any corresponding vulnerabilities.

 ### Custom Lockfiles

 If you have a custom lockfile that we do not support or prefer to do your own custom parsing, you can extract the custom lockfile information and create a custom intermediate file containing dependency information so that osv-scanner can still check for vulnerabilities.